goostengine/goost/README.md

 ---

-### Goals
+### Goals 🎯
-- ***complement*** the engine by implementing missing or not-yet-implemented functionality as seen useful by the Godot community, which also helps to prevent further engine bloat;
+- ***complement*** the engine by implementing missing or not-yet-implemented functionality as seen useful by the Godot community, helping to prevent further engine bloat to a reasonable extent;
-- provide additional core data structures, classes and methods to optimize performance-critical code in a general-purpose way for when GDScript or other languages are too slow, or when better integration is desired with existing libraries;
+- provide additional core data structures, classes and methods to optimize performance-critical tasks in a general-purpose way for when GDScript or other languages are too slow, or when better integration is desired with existing libraries;
 - expose, reuse, and build upon the engine's hidden built-in functionality